minsun-ss/learning-fpgas/docs/GettingStartedWithFPGAs.md

 Latch generated from always block for signal o_Q
 ```

-But in the yosys errors, you end up with errors later in the process with regards to timing since you end up creating a combinatorial loops that require on prior state.
+But in oss tooling, you end up with errors later in the process with regards to timing since you end up creating a combinatorial loop that require knowledge of a prior state.
 A modified equivalent module was created in the repo (src/Danger_Latch) which, if you run make build on, you'll end up throwing these errors instead:

 ```
 SYNTHESIS:     Running yosys ...